kermitt2/delft/Readme.md

 > python3 nerTagger.py train

-You can also train with n-folds options: the model will be trained n times with different seed values, the evaluation will then give the average scores over these n models and for the best model which will be saved.
-For 10-fold training for instance, use:
+You can also train multiple times with the n-folds options: the model will be trained n times with different seed values but with the same sets if the evaluation set is provided.
+The evaluation will then give the average scores over these n models (against test set) and for the best model which will be saved.
+For 10 times training for instance, use:

 > python3 nerTagger.py train_eval --fold-count 10